SajiJohnMiranda/DoCoreAI/README.md

 ## 📈 Why Developers Should Use DoCoreAI

 🔹 Smarter AI, Better Results
--Ensures AI models understand the intelligence scope required for each task.
+- Ensures AI models understand the intelligence scope required for each task.
--Enhances prompt efficiency, reducing trial and error in prompt engineering.
+- Enhances prompt efficiency, reducing trial and error in prompt engineering.

 🔹 Saves Time & Effort
--No need for manual prompt tuning—DoCoreAI does it for you.
+- No need for manual prompt tuning—DoCoreAI does it for you.
--Works out of the box with OpenAI and Groq models.
+- Works out of the box with OpenAI and Groq models.

 🔹 Ideal for SaaS & AI-driven Applications
--Perfect for chatbots, AI assistants, automation, and enterprise AI solutions.
+- Perfect for chatbots, AI assistants, automation, and enterprise AI solutions.
--DoCoreAI transforms AI interactions by making prompts truly intelligent.
+- DoCoreAI transforms AI interactions by making prompts truly intelligent.

 ---
 ## ⚠️ Important: DoCoreAI’s Token Usage—Read Before You Judge!